Few-shot News Recommendation via Cross-lingual Transfer: The Proposed Few-shot News Recommendation Model

 \subsection{Overall Framework}

 The framework of our proposed method is shown in Figure \ref{framework}.
-The shared news encoder and user encoder are jointly trained by the source domain training set $\tau^s$ and few target domain training set $\tau^t$.
+The shared news encoder and user encoder are jointly trained by the source domain training set $\tau^s$ and the target domain training set $\tau^t$.
+Note that $\tau^t$ is much smaller than $\tau^s$, and there is no overlapping between $\tau^s$ and $\tau^t$.
 After training, the news and user encoder are used in the target domain for predicting $r^t_{ud}$, the preference of user $u$ on news $d$ in target domain.
 There is a module of Cross-domain Extension (CDE) in training.
-For a news in the source domain $d \in D^s$, it goes through the CDE module and gets $d'$ (a translation of $d$ in the target language) and $d'' \in D^t$ ($d$'s most topic-related news from the target domain).
+For a news in the source domain $d \in D^s$, it goes through the CDE module and gets $d'$ (the $d$'s most similar news from the target domain) and $d''$ (a translation of $d$ in the target language).
 Such extension is designed to alleviate the language shift and content shift for training the shared news encoder after Random Masking (RM).
-The RM operation randomly masks two news among ($d$, $d'$, $d''$) and sends the remaining one to news encoder.
-In the iterative training process, this RM operation blends the augmented news in the original news and makes the source and target domain be better aligned.
+The RM operation randomly masks two news among ($d$, $d'$, $d''$) and sends the remaining one to news encoder for participating the training.
+In the iterative training process, this RM operation blends the augmented news in the original news and makes the shared news encoder exposed to both the source and target domain. the source and target domain be better aligned.
 The news encoding vectors are then sent to user encoder to produce user encoding vectors.
 The preference prediction $r^s_{ud}$ and $r^t_{ud}$ are calculated by running dot product on the encoding vectors of candidate news and user.
-One additional News-Alignment module is applied to the source domain news and the augmented news for driving the source and target domain into the same representation space.
+One additional News-Alignment module is applied to the source domain news and the augmented news for driving the source and target domain into the same representation space, so the domain shift can be further alleviated.